 Q4.
 Would you be able to manage without drinking water for two days?
 Where do you think the water that we drink goes?

-Answer: No, I cant be able to manage without drinking water for two days.
+Answer: No, I won’t be able to manage without drinking water for two days.
 The water we drink goes to all the parts of the body where all the metabolic activities take place.
-Some water comes out of our body in the form of sweat and urine.
+Some water comes out of our bodies in the form of sweat and urine.

 Talk and Discuss